RockLib/RockLib.Encryption/README.md

     public static IDecryptor GetDecryptor(object keyIdentifier);
 }
 ```

-##### Implementation
+#### Encryption methods

-The `Current` property is used by the methods of the `Crypto` class to perform their various encryption operations.
+Each of the encryption methods delegates responsibility to the value of the `Current` property.
 For example, this is the implementation of the `Encrypt(string, object)` method:

 ```c#
 public static string Encrypt(string plainText, object keyIdentifier)